-Authorized staff will enter the participants' information into the Microsoft Power Platform VA Microsoft Dynamics 365 to enroll them into health monitoring/behavior change support programs on the system.
-Participants enrolled in a program will provide numeric/audio/text data collected through the participant's phone.
-Therapists/clinicians may provide audio/text feedback to participants.
+The enrollment information that is needed for PETALS CS to contact participants will come from the parent application PETALS.
+Participants enrolled in an individual project in PETALS will provide numeric/audio/text data collected through the participant's phone to PETALS CS.
+Authorized users may provide audio/text feedback to participants.